Insects That Commonly StingSkip to the navigation

 - Honeybees.
 Honeybees are commonly found throughout Europe and the United States.
 They usually nest in hives built in hollow trees or rock crevices or in building walls.
 They are not usually aggressive unless they are near their hive.
 They sting only once and leave behind a barbed stinger with a small venom sac attached.
-The Africanized honeybee (the so-called "killer bee"), found in Texas, Arizona, New Mexico, and California, is more aggressive and quicker to sting than other honeybees.
-The venom of Africanized honeybees is the same as in other honeybees, but the Africanized bees are more likely to swarm and deliver multiple stings.

 - Wasps.
 Wasps are able to sting more than once.
 They build paper nests that resemble a bee's honeycomb without any covering.
 They usually nest under eaves or rain gutters, behind shutters, in crevices and vent openings, and sometimes on the underside of wooden decks and outdoor furniture.
 You can often see wasps on the outside of their nests.

 - Yellow jackets.
 Yellow jackets are a kind of wasp that are aggressive and sting with little or no provocation, especially when near food.
 They are able to sting more than once and usually do not lose their stinger.
 They are more common in the late summer and fall.
 They usually make their nests underground, but nests may be found in walls, crevices, and hollow logs as well.
 They are attracted to food and may be found around open trash cans and dumpsters.
 You may come upon a yellow jacket while doing yard work, gardening, or farming.